highwingio/.github/.github/pull_request_template.md

 ### What was the solution?

+- [ ] Security Impact has been considered (if yes please describe)
+- [ ] Network Impacts have been considered (if yes please describe)

 ### Where does this work fall on the Good - Fast spectrum?

 ### Any additional work needed as a result of merging this PR (deploy steps, other PRs, etc.)?